 Gagliardi never disappoints when it comes to style and quality.
 At Malta Fashion week 2018, Gagliardi presented us with the Autumn/Winter 2018 collection which was centred around the beautiful city of Milan.

-The large variety of looks from the classic looking businessman, to the classy and casual wear to the sharp looking outfit for a bow tie event.
+The large variety of looks from the classic looking businessman, to the classy and casual wear to the sharp-looking outfit for a bow-tie event.
 When it comes to material and quality, Gagliardi certainly works with the finest to not only make the men look good but also feel comfortable.
 I was mainly taken by the use of soft tones as the shade of pink/coral which I know that many men may be hesitant on wearing.
-However, the suit that was shown to us on the runway was pieced together in such a manner that it was not only pleasing to the eye but gave the male model the same elegant and bold look as the darker shades.
+However, the suit that was shown to us on the runway was pieced together in such a manner that it was not only pleasing to the eye but gave the male model the same elegant and bold look like the darker shades.

 When it comes to menswear, I am a huge fan of vests.
 To me it seems like it gives the right amount of a smart look, but also gives the overall look a touch of casual.
 This collection without a doubt, had quite the variety of vests being showcased, to be worn for different occasions.
 Take a look at some of the items by Gagliardi below:

 Ritienne Zammit, whose work is being worn by the model, Claire Ciantar, on the cover of Malta Fashion Week 2018, is definitely no stranger to Malta Fashion Week and the public.
 This year, Ritienne presented to us her collection “ATRONYMIC”, which focuses on the maltese family names.